 Working on deductive essay topics can be compared with solving a puzzle.
 Therefore, you must ensure that you provide enough supporting details for the reader to properly understand what you want to state.

 How to Organize Deductive Ideas

-If you question yourself, “What is a deductive essay,” you should focus on collecting all possible ideas on the given topic, find some similarities and differences in reasoning, weight ideas against one another, and then make your own logical conclusion.
+If you question yourself, “What is a deductive essay,” you should focus on collecting all possible ideas on the given topic, find some similarities and differences in reasoning, weigh ideas against one another, and then make your logical conclusion.

 In deductive writing, students should know about three components that constitute this type of essay.
 The primary one is a premise – the key idea, which forms the basis of your deduction.
-Depending on your topic and professor’s instructions, you can have one or multiple premises.
+Depending on your topic and the professor’s instructions, you can have one or multiple premises.
 The second component is your supporting claim (evidence).
-You should present some observations, analysis of research claims, etc. The third component is conclusion.
-You should get back to the subject matter and summarize your premise in relation to the chosen topic.
+You should present some observations, analysis of research claims, etc. The third component is the conclusion.
+You should get back to the subject matter and summarize your premise about the chosen topic.

-Here is a vivid example about three major components of deductive reasoning.
+Here is a vivid example of three major components of deductive reasoning.
 It can be compared with deductive reasoning in mathematics: If A=B, B=C, then A=C.

 - Premise.
-All people have cells in their body.
+All people have cells in their bodies.

 - Evidence.
 All cells have DNA.

 No matter what deductive essay topics you explore, you should start by creating an outline.
 Here is the most common essay structure: